jiem/start-stop-daemon/README.md

 ## Events

 Available events: `'error'`, `'start'`, `'stop'`, `'restart'`, `'exit'`, `'stdout'`, `'stderr'` (More details [here][2]).
-Add a listener to an event with the `on` method:
+Add a listener with the `on` method:

     startStopDaemon(function() {
       //code to daemonize